Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

-This film has a fantastic well thought out comedy plot, and the film is cast perfectly with this acting talent.
+This film has a fantastic imaginative comedy plot, and the film is cast perfectly with this acting talent.
 This right down to the casting of the Newman kids.
 Each of the on-screen married couples had credible actor and actress combinations.

 It was in fun moments we met these men.
-These seen and heard with Gia’s descriptions of the men when she first met them in the past, then these then cutting to scenes with the men as they are in the present.
-This proving how much they’d changed (or not).
+These are seen and heard with Gia’s descriptions of the men when she first met them in the past, then these then cut to scenes with the men as they are in the present.
+This proves how much they’d changed (or not).
 These scenes and those with other paternal misunderstandings made this comedy stand out from those who’s the daddy comedy films and TV Shows.

 Margolin also was credible as her daughter.
 I loved her scenes with her talking with her possible fathers about her father but unaware they could be her father (I hope you can follow me).
 I also enjoyed the rounded characters of the men in Carla’s life.

 Peter Lawford played a terribly classy English cad who hoped he could still keep Carla as a mistress with all the trimmings and keep his wife.
 He played this unhappily married uptight Englishman extremely convincingly.
 The couple with their more restrained dancing at the dance and his cuttingly cold conversations with his icy blonde wife (Marion Moses).